On-campus Credit Union

 Savings Accounts.
 Money in a savings account earns interest from the bank or credit union.
 You may have limited access, such as a certain number of withdrawals per month, to the funds in your savings account.
 There may be a minimum balance required for a savings account.

 Direct Deposit.
 Caltech and JPL students and scholars are encouraged to participate in automatic payroll direct deposit to allow electronic deposit of your paycheck in your personal checking or savings account.
 Instead of a physical paper check, you will receive an earnings statement which reflects the same information that would have been shown on your paycheck.
 Employees who have a savings or checking account with almost any bank or financial institution in the United States are eligible to participate.
-For more information about the process, download the Direct Deposit Authorization Agreement.

 Sending Money Abroad.
 Banks charge fees when sending money from abroad to US and from US to abroad.
 Transferwise is a website that has been recommended by many scholars.